AdnanRasad/Spring-Boot/RESTful Service/RESTful Web Services/README.md

 # What I have done here?

-Goal: When this Spring Boot Appliation is run, it will show Hello World with a local time.
+Goal: When this Spring Boot Appliation is run, it will show Hello World with a server time.
 But this has to be done using Restful Web Services.

 Key Points: